Apply

 Computer and Electronic Engineering Technology

-This is an engineering technology program that focuses on analog and digital circuits, electronics, microprocessors, fundamental computer programming, computer architecture, and network systems.
+The computer and electronic engineering technology (CEET) program is a hands-on engineering technology program that focuses on analog and digital circuits, electronics, microprocessors, as well as fundamental computer systems and network systems.

 Start Your UHart Journey Now